 Finally, the team emphasizes issues that are important to society as a whole such as a girl's schooling, health and psychological maturity.
-The team's most important argument against the practice, however, relies on the Qur'anic teachings that speak about the fact that men and women were created from one soul and serve as each other's companion: Q. 7: 189: It is He who created you from one soul and created from it its mate that he might dwell in security with her. ..." and Qur'an 4:1: "O mankind, fear your Lord, who created you from one soul and created from it its mate that he might dwell in security with her. ..." and Qur'an 4:1: "O mankind, fear your Lord, who created you from one soul and created from it its mate and dispersed from both of them many men and women..."
+The team's most important argument against the practice, however, relies on the Qur'anic teachings that speak about the fact that men and women were created from one soul and serve as each other's companion: Q. 7: 189: It is He who created you from one soul and created from it its mate that he might dwell in security with her. . ." and Qur'an 4:1: "O mankind, fear your Lord, who created you from one soul and created from it its mate and dispersed from both of them many men and women..."
 These verses underscore the fact that a marriage is a union between equals.
 With many child brides being much younger than the husband, one of the core teachings of the Qur'an that man and wife should be each other's equal, is being ignored.
 Furthermore, research shows that when spouses are not compatible, this leads to high divorce rates, unstable families and an increase of mental problems.